greg-raven/grus/_posts/2024-05-26-moderate-immigration.md

 - Creating a 5-year renewable nonimmigrant visa for parents of new immigrants.

 Please contact me to discuss how supporting these measures and sending H.R.
-7833, the Nuclear Family Priority Act, to President Biden's desk, will restore our middle class.
+7833, the Nuclear Family Priority Act, to Resident Biden's desk, will restore our middle class.

 {% include signature.html %}